Vokda/sl_tunnel/README.md

 # sl_tunnel
 This script runs a train (sl) from the right screen to the left screen.
 Assumes you have two screens.

-The script requires the following programs
+The script requires the following programs:

 - sl
 - i3wm
 - dmenu
 - xdotool

 How to run:

 1. Open a terminal on your right screen.
 2. Run script in terminal.
 You will have to close the terminal on the left screen if you want to rerun it.